 How Manchester City reached the Carabao Cup final

-Here, the PA news agency looks back over the six matches that took Pep Guardiola’s side into the March 1 date at Wembley.
+Here, the PA news agency looks back over the five matches that took Pep Guardiola’s side into the final.

 Round three: Preston 0 Man City 3